arlolra/otr/readme.md

 Another policy, `SEND_WHITESPACE_TAG`, will append tags to plaintext messages, indicating a willingness to speak OTR.
 If the recipient in turn has set the policy `WHITESPACE_START_AKE`, the AKE will be initiated.

+**Options**: A dictionary of the current options accepted by the OTR constructor.

+    var options = {

+      // turn on some debuggin logs
+      debug: false,

+      // socialist millionaire callback
+      smcb: function () {},

+      // fragment the message in case of char limits
+      fragment_size: 140,

+      // ms delay between sending fragmented msgs, avoid rate limits
+      send_interval: 200

+    }

 ---